 Timothy also serves as a Co-Chair of Young ICCA, deputy editor of the European International Arbitration Review and speaks regularly on international arbitration matters around the world.
 Click here to view full bio.

-Before entering private practice, Muireann taught Public International Law and Human Rights Law at King's College London and was a judicial clerk to the Appellate Body, the highest court of appeal, of the World Trade Organisation in Geneva.
+Before entering private practice, Muireann taught Public International Law and Human Rights Law at King's College London and was a judicial clerk to the Appellate Body, the highest court of appeal, of the World Trade Organization in Geneva.
 She also worked at the Mission of the Bahamas to the United Nations in New York.

 Muireann graduated as a Harlan Fiske Stone Scholar with an LLM in International Law from Columbia Law School where she was a Fulbright Scholar.
-She holds a first class honours degree in Law and German from Trinity College Dublin.
+She holds a first class honors degree in Law and German from Trinity College Dublin.
 Click here to view full bio.